Richard Hale is a tattoo enthusiast who studies and researches tattoo symbolism, meanings, and history.

 - Some may choose a single strand of barbed wire, while others want two or three strands.

-- Some barbed wire has small blades and barbs, some has larger razors and spikes.
+- Some barbed wire has small blades and barbs, some have larger razors and spikes.

 - Some choose to incorporate barbed wire with other imagery, like a heart or a fist, for example.